Learn how to reconcile your accounts so they match your bank and credit card statements.

 Edit completed reconciliations

-After you reconcile, you can make changes.
-Keep in mind, going back and editing things can unbalance your accounts since you'd change the ending balance.
+After you reconcile, you can make changes, but be careful.
+Changes can unbalance your accounts since you'd change the ending balance.
 It also affects your beginning balance for your next reconciliation.

-If you adjusted a reconciliation, or need to start over, we highly recommend you reach out to your accountant.
+Start by reviewing a previous reconciliation report.
+If you reconciled an individual transaction on accident or it's an error, unreconcile it.
+If you adjusted a reconciliation, or need to start over, reach out to your accountant.
 These kinds of changes get complicated and quickly unbalance your accounts.

 If you ever need help reconciling your accounts, use our reconciliation guide.